Looking for Your Mid-Career Mentors?

 You never know what someone else’s next challenge or creative edge is–and you might just be the one to share the suggestion, introduction or recommendation they need.

-Fact: Your mentors in mid-career are outside and inside your company.
+Fact: Your mid-career mentors are outside and inside your company.

-When we think about where we want to go in our careers and businesses—we look ahead at what others have done.
+When we think about where we want to go in our careers, we look ahead at what others have done.
 It’s only human.

 In my mid-career career direction program I ask clients to generate potential ‘North Stars’—short pithy phrases or even images that describe who they want to be professionally in 5 years, 7 years or 10 years.
 And invariably, the first few are obvious and uninspired.
 Because we get stuck in our little corner of our professional world—in an echo chamber.